JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ```
 ninja flash
 ```
-or any other nRF52 compatible programming software such as *nRFGo Studio*.
+or you can use any other nRF52 compatible programming software such as *nRFGo Studio*.

 ## Frequently Asked Questions